diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 2/01 - React State.md

 ### [React `setState()`](<https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly>)

-`setState` is React's method we use to update the state.
+- `setState` is React's method we use to update/change the state object in a component.

-Always  use `setState()` method to update `state` and triggers DOM re-render.
+- Always  use `setState()` method to update `state`.
+- Calling `setState()`triggers the DOM in the current component to re-render.

- If we don't use it to update the `state`  DOM will not be rendered.
+- If we don't use it to update the `state`  DOM will not be rendered.

-It is wrong to directly assign values to the state object.
+- It is wrong to directly assign values to the `state`object.